opencast-ilias/OpenCast/doc/CONFIGURATION.md

 ##### User mapping in uppercase
 Will transform the user's identifier to all uppercase.
 Possibly necessary to match the user role.
 E.g. if the user's external account is 'jdoe', the user role will be ROLE_USER_JDOE instead of ROLE_USER_jdoe.

+### Terms of Use
+##### EULA
+"End User License Agreement".
+Will be shown in objects in a separate tab 'Terms of Use'.

+##### All users must accept the Terms of Use
+If active, users will have to accept the ToU the first time they create an event.

+##### Updated Terms of Use
+If this is checked when saving the config form, all users which have already accepted the ToU are reset and will have to accept it again on the next upload.

 ### Security
 ##### Sign * Link
 The URLs for the player, download, thumbnail and annotation tool can be signed by Opencast, in order to make them available only for a certain period of time and optionally for a certain IP address. *This will only work if the url signing is configured in Opencast* (see https://docs.opencast.org/develop/admin/#configuration/stream-security/).